Lyubavichi, Rudnyansky District, Smolensk Oblast: History

 The village existed in what was the Polish–Lithuanian Commonwealth since at least 1654.
 In 1784, it was mentioned as a small town, then a possession of the Polish princely family the Lubomirski.
-After the partitions of the Polish–Lithuanian Commonwealth, the village was annexed by the Russian Empire.
+According to Chabad-Lubavitch tradition the settlement was originally founded by a Jew named Meir.After the partitions of the Polish–Lithuanian Commonwealth, the village was annexed by the Russian Empire.
 During the French invasion of Russia in 1812, the village was occupied by Napoleonic troops for two weeks.

 During the reign of the Russian Empire, the village was in Orshansky Uyezd of Mogilev Governorate.
 In 1857, it had a population of 2,500.
 Another source from approximately 1880 reports a total of 1,516 inhabitants (978 Jews) with 313 houses, two Russian Orthodox churches, and two Jewish synagogues.

 In the late 19th and early 20th centuries, Lyubavichi was the largest market within the Mogilev Governorate, with annual sales of more than 1.5 million rubles.

 Jewish community

 The Jewish population of Lyubavichi was 1,164 in 1847 and 1,660 in 1897.
 The village's economy declined after the 1917 Russian Revolution and religious Jews were persecuted by the Yevsektsiya.
 The Jewish population was 967 in 1926, half of the total population.
 During the German invasion of Russia, the German military entered Lyubavichi in August 1941, established a ghetto, and massacred the 483 remaining Jews on November 4, 1941.